justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 Kit

 # 动机
 Consider a user interface *toolkit*  that supports multiple look-and-feel standards, such as Motif and Presentation Manager.
 Different look-and-feels define different appearances and behaviors for user interface `"widgets"` like scroll bars, windows, and buttons.

 To be portable across look-and-feel standards, an application should not hard-code its widgets for a particular look and feel.
 Instantiating look-and-feel-specific classes of widgets throughout the application makesit hard to change the look and feel later.

-We can solve this problem by defining an abstract `WidgetFactory` class that declares an interface for creating each basic kind of widget.
+We can solve this problem by defining an abstract `WidgetFactory` class that declares an interface for creating each basic kind of `widget`.
 There's also an abstract class for each kind of widget, and concrete subclasses implement widgets for specific look-and-feel standards.

-WidgetFactory's interface has an operation that returns a new widget object for each abstract widget class.
+`WidgetFactory`'s interface has an operation that returns a new widget object for each abstract widget class.
 Clients call these operations to obtain widget instances, but clients aren't aware of the concrete classes they're using.
 Thus *clients stay independen* of the prevailing look and feel.

 UML类图如下：